khalid999devs/Numerical_Project_Team_Smashers/Linear/Gauss_Jordan/README.md

 - Transforms matrix into reduced row-echelon form (diagonal matrix)
 - Eliminates variables both below and above the main diagonal
 - Each pivot element is made equal to one
-- Solution can be read directly without back substitution

 **Algorithm Steps:**